-Gardening of any ilk is good for the soul, body and often the pocketbook.
+Gardening of any ilk is good for the soul, body, and often the pocketbook.
 Not everyone has a large veggie garden plot; in fact, more and more of us live in space saving condos, apartments, or micro-homes with little room for a garden.
 For just this reason, if you peruse any gardening catalog, you will find the words miniature and dwarf featured prominently and touted as perfect for the urban gardener.

-But, did you know that there are many bush vegetables suitable for urban gardens?
+However, did you know that there are many bush vegetables suitable for urban gardens?
 What are bush vegetables and which bush vegetable plants work for a small garden?
 Read on to learn more.

 What are Bush Vegetables?

-Bushes, sometimes called shrubs, are woody multiple stemmed plants that are low growing.
+Bushes, sometimes called shrubs, are woody, multiple stemmed plants that are low growing.
 Some vegetables are available growing either along vining habits or as bush type vegetables.
 Bush varieties of vegetables are perfect for small garden spaces.

 Bush Varieties of Vegetables